PushpChoudhary/MindHaven-Chatbot/README.md

-# 🌿 SoulCare – Mental Healthcare Web App
+#  MindHaven – Mental Healthcare Web App

-**SoulCare** is an AI-powered mental healthcare web application designed to provide **empathetic, private, and accessible emotional support** through conversational AI, mood tracking, and self-care resources.
-Built with modern web technologies and NLP, it serves as a **first-level support system** for individuals experiencing emotional distress, especially **anxiety and depression**.
+**MindHaven**is an AI-powered mental healthcare web application designed to provide **empathetic, private, and accessible emotional support**through conversational AI, mood tracking, and self-care resources.
+Built with modern web technologies and NLP, it serves as a first-level support system for individuals experiencing **emotional distress, especially anxiety and depression**.

 ---